 Human trafficking is an issue that has plagued Texas for years now; the number of cases has risen every year since 2007.
-In 2020, Texas had the highest number of human trafficking arrests made with 185 arrests, and the National Human Trafficking Hotline was tipped to 993 cases in Texas, the second most in the country behind only California.
-Over 25% of all human trafficking court cases in Texas involve a child victim.12 There were also ongoing conversations surrounding illicit massage businesses (IMBs), as in May of 2022, Demand Disruption found that the number of suspected illicit massage businesses across the state had nearly doubled to 1,325 since 2018.
+In 2020, Texas had the highest number of human trafficking arrests with 185 arrests, and the National Human Trafficking Hotline was tipped to 993 cases in Texas, the second most in the country behind only California.
+Over 25% of all human trafficking court cases in Texas involve a child victim.
+12 According to Demand Disruption, the number of Texas Illicit massage businesses (IMBs), a common front for prostitution and human trafficking, nearly doubled between 2018 and 2022.